rometaidla/ai-blog/_posts/2020-06-14-lane-following.md

 ## Introduction

+In this project I will use imitation learning to teach artificial neural network to drive the car end-to-end.
+Model will predict only steering command, but controlling throttle can be achieved using similar techniques [7].

-End-to-End driving is predicting output command directly from input sensor, in this case predicting steering command from camera image.
+**End-to-End driving** is predicting output command directly from input sensor, in this case predicting steering command from camera image.

 ![EndToEnd]({{ site.baseurl }}/images/lanefollowing/end-to-end-learning.jpg "Credit: https://twitter.com/haltakov/status/1384192583597912065")

-- Imitation learning
+**Imitation learning** is supervised learning, where model is trained to mimic human behaviour.
+In this project model is trained to predict how human is steering the car on highways.

 ## Data